 - The complainant is anonymous.

-If it is determined that the University will not proceed with investigation of a complaint, the Office of Institutional Opportunity and Access will notify the complainant (if not anonymous) in writing explaining the reasons why the complaint is not being investigated.
-The notification letter will include a statement notifying the complainant that the complainant may appeal the determination not to proceed with an investigation of the complaint to the Vice Provost for Administration and Finance with ten (10) working days of the notice.
+If it is determined that the University will not proceed with investigation of a complaint, the Office of Civil Rights & Title IX will notify the complainant (if not anonymous) in writing explaining the reasons why the complaint is not being investigated.
+The notification letter will include a statement notifying the complainant that the complainant may appeal the determination not to proceed with an investigation of the complaint to the Vice Chancellor and Provost with ten (10) working days of the notice.
 The request for an appeal must be a signed, written document articulating why the decision to administratively close the complaint without an investigation was in error.
-The Vice Provost for Administration and Finance will respond to the request for appeal within twenty (20) working days of receipt of the appeal.
+The Vice Chancellor and Provost will respond to the request for appeal within twenty (20) working days of receipt of the appeal.
 If the decision to administratively close the complaint without an investigation is upheld, then that decision will constitute final agency action and there is no further appeal within the University.
-If the decision to administratively close the complaint without an investigation is overturned, the complaint will be sent back to the Office of Institutional Opportunity and Access for investigation in accordance with this procedure.
+If the decision to administratively close the complaint without an investigation is overturned, the complaint will be sent back to the Office of Civil Rights & Title IX for investigation in accordance with this procedure.

-The Office of Institutional Opportunity and Access will make every reasonable attempt to adhere to the time limits set forth in these procedures.
+The Office of Civil Rights & Title IX will make every reasonable attempt to adhere to the time limits set forth in these procedures.
 However, it is recognized that circumstances may necessitate an extension of time.
-Therefore, the Executive Director of Institutional Opportunity and Access may extend the time limits set forth in these procedures.
+Therefore, the Executive Director of the Office of Civil Rights & Title IX may extend the time limits set forth in these procedures.

 Retaliation against persons who file discrimination complaints or persons who participate in an investigation of a complaint, whether by an individual directly involved or by associates of the individual involved, is a violation of law and University policy.
 Complainants who utilize these procedures or persons who participate in an investigation of a complaint should not be subjected to retaliation.
 Retaliation may take the form of unwanted personal contact from the respondent or giving additional assignments that are not assigned to others in similar situations, poor grades or unreasonable course assignments.
 Phone calls, e-mail or other attempts to discuss the complaint may be perceived as retaliation under certain circumstances.
 Disciplinary action, harassment, unsupported evaluations, or other adverse changes in the conditions of employment or the educational environment may also constitute retaliation.
 Retaliation will not be tolerated and could result in suspension, reassignment, salary reduction, termination, expulsion or other disciplinary action.